 Bull of Heaven provides examples of:

 - Blatant Lies: The genre listing of all of their releases is "Top 40".

-- Deadpan Snarker: Clayton is, if his Facebook postings are any indication.
+- Deadpan Snarker: Clayton was one, if his Facebook postings are any indication.
 The fans join in, too.

 - Epic Rocking: There really is no other way to say it when pieces of over an hour constitute their shorter material.
 It's probably safe to say these guys hold the record for longest released song.